infinum/ios-prince-of-versions/README.md

 #### Adding-requirements

-For each requirement key listed in a configuration, there has to exist a requirement check closure.
+For each requirement key listed in a configuration, there should exist a requirement check closure.
 If you don't provide it, the requirement will be considered as not met, and the whole configuration will be discarded.

 Here is the example of how to add requirement check closures.